List of Pokémon: Concept

 Satoshi Tajiri—who later founded Game Freak—conceived the premise of Pokémon in general in 1989, when the Game Boy was released.
 The creatures that inhabit the world of Pokémon are also called Pokémon.
 The word "Pokémon" is a romanized contraction of the Japanese brand Pocket Monsters (ポケットモンスター, Poketto Monsutā).
 The concept of the Pokémon universe, in both the video games and the general fictional world of Pokémon, stems most notably from Tajiri's childhood hobby of insect collecting.
 Other influences on the concept include Ultraman, anime, and playing video games in general.
-Throughout his early life, Tajiri saw his rural, nature-filled hometown (Machida, Tokyo) transform into an urban center.
-The urbanization of his town drove away wildlife and he and others living in the area were eventually unable to collect insects.
+Throughout his early life, Tajiri saw his rural, nature-filled hometown transform into an urban centre.
+The urbanization of his town drove away wildlife, and he and others living in the area were eventually unable to collect insects.
 Through Pokémon, Tajiri sought to bring back this outdoor pastime and share it with the world.
 The first games in the franchise, Red and Green, were released on 27 February 1996 in Japan for the Game Boy.
 The games were internationally released as Red and Blue in September 1998.
 The ability to capture, battle, trade, and care for numerous creatures catapulted Pokémon to international popularity, and it has become a multibillion-dollar franchise and the second-best selling video game series after the Mario franchise.

-At the start of a main series Pokémon game, the player character receives one of three "starter" Pokémon, with which they can battle and catch other Pokémon.
+At the start of a main series Pokémon game, the player character receives one of three Pokémon to become their first partner, with which they can battle and catch other Pokémon.
 Each Pokémon has one or two "types", such as Fire, Water, or Grass.
 In battle, certain types are strong against other types.
-For example, a Fire-type attack will do more damage to a Grass-type Pokémon—rather than a Water-type attack.
+For example, a Fire-type attack will do more damage to a Grass-type Pokémon, rather than a Water-type attack.
 This form of gameplay is frequently compared to that of rock-paper-scissors, though players have to strategize which Pokémon and which of their attacks to use against various opponents.